Facebook

 Best 24-Inch Cruiser Bike

-With a classic cruiser look and one-speed drivetrain, this bike from Schwinn is ideal for pre-teen girls.
+With a classic cruiser look and a one-speed drivetrain, this bike from Schwinn is ideal for pre-teen girls.
 It works perfectly for neighborhood rides with her friends or to school.

 The cruiser bike features a step-through frame, and the front fork promotes a comfortable, upright position.
 With the wide, padded seat to smooth out the ride, your child will love this bicycle.